 Fibonacci Calculator

-Find the exact Fibonacci number at any position in the sequence.
-Use it to explore mathematical patterns, check algorithm results, or apply Fibonacci ratios in design.
+Find the exact Fibonacci number at any position in the sequence, where each term is the sum of the two before it.
+Use it to explore mathematical patterns, the golden ratio, and algorithm examples.

 About this calculator